mandanamandanamandana/finalProject/README.md

 https://final-project-five-sepia.vercel.app/

 ## Credentials to use when logging in:

-# 1:
-  Email: mandy7373@gmail.com
-  password: Password123

-# 2:
   Email: alex@gmail.com
-  Password: Password123
+  Password: Lazika_12

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).